MurderFromMars/Kyanite/README.md

 ### Additional Note

 Multi‑monitor setups should work without issues.
 I only have a single‑display system to test on, but Plasma manages virtual desktops globally and this script doesn’t alter that behavior.
 In theory, it should function the same across multiple monitors since all screens share the same desktop list.

 ---

+Kyanite is not written to work with X11, (which handles desktop objects, completely differently) so, in the name of keeping things simple this project is **Wayland only**

+---